Exosome (vesicle): Exosomes biogenesis

 Exosomes are extracellular vesicles having a unique biogenesis pathway via multivesicular bodies.

 Exosome formation starts with the invagination of the multi-vesicular bodies (MVBs) or late endosomes to generate intraluminal vesicles (ILVs).
 There are various proposed mechanisms for formation of MVBs, vesicle budding, and sorting.
 The most studied and well known is the endosomal sorting complex required for transport (ESCRT) dependent pathway.
-ESCRT machinery mediates the ubiquitinated pathway consisting of protein complexes; ESCRT-0, -I, -II, -III, and associated ATPase Vps4.
+ESCRT machinery mediates the ubiquitinated pathway consisting of protein complexes; ESCRT-0, -I, -II, -III, and associated ATPase VPS4.
 ESCRT 0 recognizes and retains ubiquitinated proteins marked for packaging in the late endosomal membrane.
 ESCRT I/II recognizes the ESCRT 0 and starts creating involution of the membrane into the MVB.
-ESCRTIII forms a spiral-shaped structure constricting the neck.
+ESCRT III forms a spiral-shaped structure constricting the neck.
 ATPase VPS4 protein drives the membrane scission.
 Syndecan-syntenin-ALIX exosome biogenesis pathway are one of the ESCRT-independent or non-canonical pathways for exosome biogenesis.